rachaelbabister/lyric-quiz/README.md

 - [Codeanywhere](https://app.codeanywhere.com/) - cross platform cloud IDE to deploy workspace environment to Github.
 - [Github](https://github.com/) - to store and dislay all files and assets for the website.
 - [Google Fonts](https://fonts.google.com/) - to import the fonts used on the website.
-- [Font Awesome](https://fontawesome.com/icons) - to use icons on the website.
 - [Google Dev Tools](https://developer.chrome.com/docs/) - to troubleshoot, test and solve issues with any styling.
 - [W3C Markup Validator](https://validator.w3.org/) - to check the source code of my html files for any bugs.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - to check the source code of my css file for any bugs.
+- [JSHint](https://jshint.com/) - to check the Javascript code for any bugs.
-- Photoshop 2023 - to optimise images for the website.
+- Photoshop 2023 - to optimise images for the quiz and this README file.
 - [Am I Responsive?](https://ui.dev/amiresponsive?) - to showcase the website on different devices.

 Add any frameworks, libraries or programs used while creating your project.